omarD4v/todo_list/README.md

 - 👀 I’m interested in front-end web development (for now)
 - 🌱 I’m currently learning front-end development (JavaScript, Sass, React).
 - 💞️ I’m looking to collaborate on certain proyects I have in mind, with the aim of improve my abilities.
-- 📫 You can reach me via Quora (Omar David Mendez Montiel) or Telegram (@Omar280107)
+- 📫 You can reach me via Gmail: omardavidmendezmontiel@gmail.com

 I'm 16 years old and I'm trying to start in this world of web development.
 If you are a student too, it would be cool to learn new stuff with you (and other people in the future).